Welcome to Your Holistic Postpartum Guide!

 If you’re breastfeeding, you may experience difficulty making enough or expressing milk.
 Your nipples may dry out and become sore or cracked.
 If you’ve had any perineum tears or a Cesarean, you may find simple movements to be very uncomfortable.
 Your infant may have trouble nursing, digesting, or sleeping.
 It may at times feel like too much.

-Some of what you experience may happen all at once, in varying degrees, and perhaps not at all.
+Some of what you may experience can happen all at once, in varying degrees, and perhaps not at all.
 In any case, you may be overwhelmed emotionally and not know what to do or how to respond when something arises.

 You may want to enlist one or more of the following professionally trained support workers in your recovery: